Strings in JPQL and Criteria Queries

 • '100' LIKE '%\%' ESCAPE '\' is evaluated to FALSE.

-In the expressions above only the first percent character (%) is a wildcard.
-The second (which appears after the escape character) represents a real % character.
+In the preceding expressions, the first percent sign (%) is a wildcard.
+The second, which follows the escape character, represents a literal % character.

 For example: